danyspin97/fishgram/README.md

 # Fishgram

 A wrapper for the Telegram Bot API written in fish.
 It uses getUpdates to get new updated received by the bot.
-It is in an realy development stage.
+It is in an early development stage.

 ## Features
 - Basic api methods